jordan52/trickykegstands/src/site/todayILearned.md

 delay sort of the sound of the late 90's?
 I know I was using the hell out of it (even though I had no idea what I was doing and it sounded like crap)

 Friday the sys admins were losing their shit.
-Today it is the developers on a project who are doing a live demo.
-So glad it isn't me.
+Today it is the developers who are doing a live demo in ten minutes.
+I'm glad it isn't me.

 #### 2013 02 10